 Bojana Većkalov is a PhD researcher at the psychology department of the University of Amsterdam, where she is investigating psychological distance to science as a determinant of science scepticism under the supervision of Dr. Bastiaan Rutjens and Prof. Dr. Frenk van Harreveld.
 Before joining the UvA, she completed her studies in psychology at the University of Belgrade, Serbia.
 She is interested in how belief systems such as science scepticism and conspiracy beliefs are formed and in the consequences they have for individuals and society.
 Click here for more information or view Bojana’s CV.

 Tisa Bertlich is a research assistant in the PsySci Lab where she supports research projects on the role of psychological distance in science skepticism.
-She is in her final year of her research master’s in psychology with a focus on social psychology and psychological methods.
+She is in her final year of her Research Master’s with a focus on social psychology and psychological methods.
 Her research interests are political psychology, belief systems, and open science practices.
 She is currently writing her master thesis on a network approach to populist attitudes.